david-sauvage/effective-java-summary/README.md

 Raw types shouldn't be used.
 They exist for compatibility with older versions of Java.
 We want to discover mistakes as soon as possible (compile time) and using raw types will probably result in error during runtime.
 We still need to use raw types in two cases :
- - Usage of class litrals (List.class)
+ - Usage of class literals (List.class)
  - Usage of instanceof

 Examples :